ValDesign22/animepahe-helper/README.md

 - 🕒 **Watch History**
   Automatically keeps track of the episodes you watch — resume any anime later with one click.

+- 📋 **Watchlist Management**
+  Easily add or remove anime from your personal watchlist directly on the site.

 - 🧠 **Clean UI Integration**
   Seamlessly fits into AnimePahe’s existing design — no intrusive popups or layout breaks.